Yes (band): 1988–1995: Anderson Bruford Wakeman Howe, Union and Talk

 Following the tour, the group returned to the recording studio to produce their second album, tentatively called Dialogue.
-After hearing the tracks, Arista Records refused to release the album as they felt the initial mixes were weak.
+After hearing the tracks, Arista Records refused to release the album as they felt the initial mixes and material were weak.
 They encouraged the group to seek outside songwriters, preferably ones who could help them deliver hit singles.
-Anderson approached Rabin about the situation, and Rabin sent Anderson a demo tape with three songs, indicating that ABWH could have one but had to send the others back.
-Arista listened to them and wanted all of them, proposing to create a combined album with both Yes factions.

 Meanwhile, the "Yes-West" group had been working on a follow-up to Big Generator and had been shopping around for a new singer, auditioning Roger Hodgson of Supertramp, Steve Walsh of Kansas, Billy Sherwood of World Trade and solo pop/dance singer Robbie Nevil (who'd scored a US #2 hit in 1986 with "C'est la Vie").
 Walsh only spent one day with the band, but Sherwood and Squire quickly established a rapport and continued with writing sessions, although Sherwood ultimately chose not to formally join the group or become the lead singer.

-Arista now suggested that the "Yes-West" group, with Anderson on vocals, record the songs from Rabin's demo tape and add them to the incomplete ABWH album, which would then be released as a full album under the Yes name.
+At this point, rather than approaching outside songwriters as suggested by Arista, Anderson approached Rabin.
+Rabin sent Anderson a demo tape with three songs, indicating that ABWH could have one but had to send the others back.
+Arista listened to them and wanted all of them.
+Arista now suggested that the "Yes-West" group, with Anderson on vocals, record the songs from Rabin's demo tape and add them to the incomplete ABWH album: this then led to the suggestion of creating a combined album with both Yes factions, which would then be released as a full album under the Yes name.
 Union was released in April 1991 and is the thirteenth studio album from Yes.
-Each group played their own songs, with Anderson singing on all tracks.
+The album does not feature all eight members playing at once: instead, each group played their own songs, with only Anderson singing on all tracks.
 Squire sang background vocals on a few of the ABWH tracks, with Tony Levin playing all the bass on those songs.
-The album does not feature all eight members playing at once.
-The track "Masquerade" earned Yes a Grammy Award nomination for Best Rock Instrumental Performance in 1992.
-Howe described the nomination for a track he had recorded solo at home as "pure justice", following the difficulties in making the album.
-Union sold approximately 1.5 million copies worldwide, and peaked at number 7 in the UK and number 15 in the US charts.
-Two singles from the album were released.
-"Lift Me Up" topped the Mainstream Rock charts in May 1991 for six weeks, while "Saving My Heart" peaked at number 9.
+The track "Masquerade" earned Yes a Grammy Award nomination for Best Rock Instrumental Performance in 1992: